davidjeddy/learning_ruby/NOTES.md

 - To change logging level: "$LOG.level = Logger::ERROR"

+## Time class

+- Time class in Ruby has a powerful formatting function

+- The Time class contains Ruby's interface to the set of time libraries written in C

+- Ruby's DateTime class is superior to Time for astronomical and historical applications

+- Time for most everyday programs.

 ## Dependency Management

 - require gives you access to the many extensions and programming libraries bundled with the Ruby programming language-as well as an even larger number of extensions and libraries written independently by other programmers and made available for use with Ruby.